algoneer/algoneer/README.md

     pip install -e .

-If you want to run tests, please also install test dependencies:
+If you want to run tests, please also install test dependencies and a virtual

-    pip install -r requirements-test.txt --no-index --find-links wheels
+environment:

+    make setup

 # Information For Developers

 The following sections are only relevant for developers of Algoneer, if you are a user you can disregard them.

+## Running tests

+Algoneer comes with automated code formatting via black, static type analysis via mypy and testing via py.test / unittest.
+You can run all of the above with a single make command:

+    make

+To only run tests, simply run

+    make test

+You can also pass arguments to py.test via the `testargs` parameter:

+    make test testargs="-x -k TestDatapoints"

 ## Upgrading packages